anjukan/anjukan.github.io/_posts/2019-03-18-so-what-exactly-do-I-do.markdown

 of any kind of load shifting, we need mathematical models to model and describe the behaviour of the building (and in particular the internal temperatures) to changes in heating or cooling loads (and change in power consumption).
 This is only half of the solution, you also need control strategies to actually operate and tell the building what to do.
 Most building control today is actually quite simple, basically based off a series of "if this-do this" rules.
-Model Predictive Control (MPC) has attacted a lot of research lately as a replacement to these traditional "rule-based control" strategies.
+Model Predictive Control (MPC) has attracted a lot of research lately as a replacement to these traditional "rule-based control" strategies.
 MPC is able to take into account a model of the building and use predictions of future disturbances such as weather and inputs such as the price of electricity to optimise the control actions of the building.
 For every time step of the control, an optimisation problem is formulated to minimise